DamianOzga/threadBenchmark/README.md

 1. **Benchmark**: This module contains the benchmark tests.
 2. **ThreadBenchmarkApplication**: This is the main application module that is being tested.
+3. **JmeterPerformanceApplication**: This module contains a very simple application that allows you to test it using jmeter.

 ## Profiles